 Asahi Shimbun, the newspaper that debuted the footage above, did not have further details about Toyota’s project.
-All we know is that the basketball-playing robot is 6 foot 2 in height, so a bit shorter than an average NBA player.
-It moves on wheels and was trained with AI to reach 100% accuracy and land 10 out of 10 free throws.
+Based on the limited information we have, we know that the basketball-playing robot is 6 foot 2 in tall, so a bit shorter than an average NBA player.
+It moves on wheels and was trained with AI to reach 100% accuracy when it comes to free throws, scoring 10 out of 10 free throws.

-Football-playing robots have had their own competition for about 8 years now – it’s called Robocup.
+Football-playing robots have had their own competition for about 8 years now called Robocup.
 Who knows, maybe we’ll see a robotic basketball league in the near future too.